bulldogg7/JetsProject/README.md

 	  I changed it to a while loop
 	- Had array field numbers incorrect to where it was displaying 2 MPH and no price
 	- Fixed error of a comma in one of the prices; deleted the comma
-	- Added an "if" statement for if there are no airships left to remove that I didn't originally have
+	- Added an "if" statement for if there are no airships left to remove
 	- Added decimal formatting to clean up outputs & solve rounding errors in mach
+	- Added photos of the Final Fantasy Airships used for the project

 ## Difficulties Encountered
 	- Adding & removing airships were WAY more involved than I expected